scalastic/scalastic.github.io/_posts/en/2023-05-03-developer-guide-feature-delivery.markdown

 - **Unit Testing**: Refactoring should be done in conjunction with a comprehensive suite of unit tests.
 By ensuring that the existing tests pass after each refactoring step, developers can confidently make changes without introducing regressions or breaking the existing functionality.
+It is this very powerful and useful concept that underlies TDD.

 Refactoring is an iterative process that should be performed regularly throughout the development lifecycle.
 It helps developers maintain a clean, well-structured codebase, making it easier to understand, modify, and extend.
 By